dps923/winter2017/assignments/a6-query-itunes-store.md

 #### Configure it for use
 Return to the MediaList controller code.
 Next, study the ExampleList controller code.
 Notice that it has a reference to the model class.
 Do the same for the MediaList controller.
 Notice also that it adopts the WebServiceModelDelegate protocol.
 Do that here too.
 (When you do, you'll need to copy in the delegate method from the ExampleList controller - do that too.)

 In viewDidLoad(), set/configure the scene's title property with something (like "Search results").
-Also, set the table view property's row height to be larger than default, for example, about 60.0.
+Also, set the table view property's row height to be larger than default, for example, about 70.0.
+And, configure the model's delegate property to the controller.

-Now... *temporarily*, we will use a string array to be the data source.
+Now... *temporarily* (for testing purposes), we will use a string array to be the data source.
 (We'll un-do this later/soon.)
 So, add a property to hold a string array.
 Its contents will be filled by the MediaSearch controller's ```prepare(forSegue: sender:)``` function.

 Number of sections?
 1.